ntuanb/blog/_posts/2018-08-23-slack-command-with-aws-lambda-and-npm-package.md

 ---
 layout: post
 title:  Slack Command with AWS Lambda and NPM Package
+author: tuan
+categories: [tutorial, software]
+image: assets/images/2018/slack-lambda.jpg
+tags: []
 ---

 Challenge: Implement a Slack app that flips tables and deploy it to AWS Lambda and NPM.